garcia/simfile/docs/source/migrating.rst

 In 2.0, the simfile & chart classes are split by simfile type:

-*   For SM files, the classes are :class:`simfile.sm.SMSimfile` and :class:`simfile.sm.SMChart`.
+* For SM files, the :mod:`simfile.sm` module provides :class:`.SMSimfile` and :class:`.SMChart`.
-*   For SSC files, the classes are :class:`simfile.ssc.SSCSimfile` and :class:`simfile.ssc.SSCChart`.
+* For SSC files, the :mod:`simfile.ssc` module provides :class:`.SSCSimfile`
+  and :class:`.SSCChart`.

-Additionally, the union types :data:`simfile.types.Simfile` and :data:`simfile.types.Chart` are used to annotate parameters & return types where either implementation is acceptable.
+Additionally, :mod:`simfile.types` provides the union types :data:`.Simfile` and :data:`.Chart`, which are used to annotate parameters & return types where either implementation is acceptable.

 Reading simfiles
 ----------------